amaliariegelhuth/Huffman-Decompression/README.md

 You can and should use the classes you created for PS7, as well as most of the code you wrote for Step 2 of PS7, assuming you managed to get it working.
 If you did not get it working, email me and I will share some code with you that you can use.

 The challenging part of this problem set will be using the algs4 `BinaryIn` class, which allows you to read in a file bit by bit.
-See the [https://algs4.cs.princeton.edu/code/javadoc/edu/princeton/cs/algs4/BinaryIn.html](Javadoc for `BinaryIn`) to learn about the different ways you can read in shorts, regular old 32-bit integers, integers of specific bit lengths, and booleans.
+See the [Javadoc for `BinaryIn`](https://algs4.cs.princeton.edu/code/javadoc/edu/princeton/cs/algs4/BinaryIn.html) to learn about the different ways you can read in shorts, regular old 32-bit integers, integers of specific bit lengths, and booleans.
 I've also given a few examples in the included `Puff.java` file.

 ## Puff: Decoding to decompress a file